-Your coach is equipped with a manually operated water line winterization system for your convenience in winterizing fresh water lines.
+Your coach is equipped with a manually operated waterline winterization system for your convenience in winterizing fresh waterlines.

-The system features a diverter valve with siphon tube to draw non-toxic RV water system antifreeze into the water lines.
-There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
+The system features a diverter valve with siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
+There is also a water heater bypass valve to avoid filling the water heater with antifreeze (not available on Models 40CD and 42AD).
 This feature is located near the water pump in the water center or utility compartment.

-Leave Bypass valve handle in 'Normal Operation' position if draining water and blowing out water lines.
-Place in 'Bypass' position ONLY when using antifreeze solution in water lines.
+Leave water heater bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
+Place in BYPASS position ONLY when using antifreeze solution in waterlines.